Become a Lore Mapper

 Information you will need before you create your consent form:

-2. Your project name
+2. Your project name or class name, if applicable

 3. Your class name

-4. Your teacher's name
+4. Your teacher's name, if applicable

-5. Your school's name
+5. Your school's name, if applicable

-7. Your project goal
+7. Your project purpose

 Be mindful of your storyteller's valuable time.